What's new at the HIL Project?

 Check out the latest View from the HIL!

-Our late summer newsletter offers a glimpse behind the scenes at what makes the HIL Project unique and shares some encouraging stories from HIL Cohort A schools.
+Our December newsletter offers a glimpse into what makes the HIL Project unique and shares some encouraging stories from HIL schools.

 What is the HIL Project all about?